hiiamboris/red-mezz-warehouse-gitlab-mirror/composite.md

 As all macros it is **case-sensitive!** (`error` and `Error` won't be affected).

-Why `ERROR` and not `#error`? <br>
+Why `ERROR` and not `#error`?\
-Because the preprocessor may easily fail to expand the macro (just look how many issues with it are on the tracker).
+Because the preprocessor has a lot of issues and may easily fail to expand the macro.
 In this case `#error` will just be skipped silently, propagating errors further, while `ERROR` will likely tell that the word is undefined.

 ### Examples:
 ```
 ERROR "Unexpected spec format (mold spc)"
 ERROR "command (mold-part/flat code 30) failed with:^/(form/part output 100)"
 ERROR "Images are expected to be of equal size, got (im1/size) and (im2/size)"
 ```

 ## Localization